eudoxia0/eudoxia0.github.io/_eog581/compiled.md

 ---

 Asman was born in Tigranes---HD 35650 in the catalogues.
 Early in life, her clan had funded, at great expense, her Grand Tour of the network.
-Arriving in Ctesiphon there was a great upheaval in the markets---owing to the birth of new god, some tens of years away---and her funds became worthless overnight.
+Arriving in Ctesiphon there was a great upheaval in the markets---owing to the birth of a new god, some tens of years away---and her funds became worthless overnight.
 And this provided an excellent excuse never to return: had she toured every settled star, she would have seen less variety than in Ctesiphon.

 And she remembered how a society was turned upside down by the mere report of a theogony.
 These confident people had mastered themselves and the world around them, and were like titans, who felt neither fear nor hunger, but at the sight of a deity they saw terror and the sublime in one, they resumed an atavistic nature, and prayed cynically to gods they had long discarded.